-SAFER grant awards are being announced weekly by the USFA and hopes are high that the IFCA SAFER grant will get funded.
-Last July the IFCA Board approved action to apply for a SAFER grant for an insurance program that could boost volunteer retention and recruitment in Idaho.
+SAFER grant awards are still being announced by the USFA but hopes that the IFCA SAFER grant will get funded this year are diminishing.
+The IFCA Board approved action to apply for a SAFER grant for an insurance program that could boost volunteer retention and recruitment in Idaho.
 The grant would be use to provide accidental death and dismemberment coverage as well as disability insurance to ALL volunteer firefighters in Idaho that meet some basic minimum standards.
 The grant application was officially accepted by FEMA and the grant application is being coordinated through Greg Redden of Adapt, LLC (formerly Redden & Associates).
-The IFCA Office assisted in the lengthy application process of getting the IFCA fully registered with the federal government.
-The Board appointed Chief Stacy Hyde (Ammon FD) as interim Division President of a resurrected Volunteer Division.
-Chief Hyde feels this grant, if obtained, will be a major help in bringing chiefs of volunteer departments into the IFCA and providing volunteers some well deserved benefits.
-It will also help volunteer chiefs in their recruitment and retention efforts of volunteer firefighters by being able to offer some tangible benefits for the volunteers.
+The IFCA Office has refreshed its Federal grant registrations to enable re-application, when and if necessary.
+The Board continues to hope that the grant for this year may yet get funded.